puppetlabs/puppetlabs-websphere_application_server/README.md

 ### Creating a Cluster

-Once profiles are created on the DMGR and an application server, a cluster can be created and an application servers can be added as a member of the cluster.
+After you've created profiles on the DMGR and on an application server, you can create a cluster, and then add application servers as members of the cluster.

-#### Associate the cluster with a DMGR profile:
+#### Associate a cluster with a DMGR profile:

 ```puppet
 websphere_application_server::cluster { 'MyCluster01':